GordonFreemanK/gfk-image/README.md

 19/01/2022 15:16:17 +03:00
 ```

-*Note: this command comes in two flavours: Online and Offline.
-See the separate section below explaining the difference.*
+*Note: this command can use multiple methods for calculation.
+See below for more details*

 ### iii.
 ExifTool commands